 For smaller changes, you should always consider if the change can be encapsulated by per-user settings in local.conf.
 A common example is adding a simple config-option to an ini file.
-Specific flags are not usually required for this, although adding documentation about how to achieve a larger goal (which might include turning on various settings, etc) is always welcome.
+Specific flags are not usually required for this, although adding documentation about how to achieve a larger goal (which might include turning on various settings, etc.) is always welcome.

 - Work-arounds often things get broken and DevStack can be in a position to fix them.
 Work-arounds are fine, but should be presented in the context of fixing the root-cause of the problem.
 This means it is well-commented in the code and the change-log and mostly likely includes links to changes or bugs that fix the underlying problem. - Should this be upstream DevStack generally does not override default choices provided by projects and attempts to not unexpectedly modify behavior. - Context in commit messages DevStack touches many different areas and reviewers need context around changes to make good decisions.
-We also always want it to be clear to someone perhaps even years from now why we were motivated to make a change at the time. - Reviewers please see MAINTAINERS.rst for a list of people that should be added to reviews of various sub-systems.
+We also always want it to be clear to someone perhaps even years from now why we were motivated to make a change at the time.

-2.6.10 Making Changes, Testing, and Cl
+2.6.10 Making Changes, Testing, and CI